 If you’re unsure, you can always reach out to ask if there’s any feedback they’d like to provide; many may not have anything to offer, but some can share some incredible words of wisdom.

 In the meantime, remember that plenty of great leads are wonderful, but that quality does take precedence over quantity.
-You can use Breadcrumbs.io to utilize lead scoring that will change your lead nurturing process for the better.
-Learn more here!
+Sign up for your free Breadcrumbs account to utilize lead scoring that will change your lead nurturing process for the better.

 What do you think?
 When you’re looking to improve lead conversion rates for your business, what steps do you take?
 Share your thoughts and questions in the comments below!